Updated on 6/26/2022 Note: We do not receive any compensation from the products recommended below.

-Are you getting ready to sell your home and considering how much work you should put into it before it goes on the market?
-To remodel or not to remodel?
-To answer this question one must ask “what’s important to the prospective buyer”?
-In my experience there are generally three kinds of buyers:
+Are you wondering how to increase the value of your home before listing it?
+What are the best renovations to do before selling?
+To answer these questions one must ask “what’s important to the prospective buyer”?
+In my experience there are generally three kinds of home buyers:

 Of course there are plenty of buyers who want it all and still want to get a bargain, but in today’s market they are out of luck.